yara-andrian/goinit/README.md

 - Push it to your fork and create a pull request.

 # License
 Code for this initializer is licensed under the MIT license.
-See [./LICENSE] for the full text.
+See [LICENSE for the full text](./LICENSE).